qasim-idris/Auryn/README.md

 You will need to provide your own API key for the app to run.
 API keys can be requested [here](https://developers.themoviedb.org/3/getting-started/introduction)

-Once you aquire the API key, add it to the `secrets.js` file.
+Once you aquire the API key, add it to the existing `secrets.ts` file in the root of the Auryn project.

 ## Usage